 Setup complexity: Low to medium.
 Default fields take an hour.
 Custom mappings can stretch to a week if your CRM schema is messy.

-Main limitation: Ticket information is one-way.
+Main limitation: Ticket sync is one-way from Zendesk to HubSpot; HubSpot also offers conversation history syncing through Smart Transfer.
 If you need full two-way sync, a middleware tool like Unito is required.

 Why it stands out: Integrating marketing signals into support workflows enhances customer satisfaction and service outcomes, and the free Data Sync app is the cleanest path to a complete view of each customer without middleware or a CDP project.